The Best (And Worst) Parts Of Being Born In July, According To Science

 The idea of having a summer birthday sounds appealing in theory, but in practice, it’s not all pool parties, hot dogs, and watermelon.
 July babies are more likely to have asthma, research shows, and more likely to be employed as bricklayers or train conductors than babies born in other months.
 As aggressively quirky as that may seem, July babies do also seem to have the advantage of being more mentally stable than their peers.
 Here’s what science says about being born in July.

 July Babies Have a Lower Risk for Psychotic Disorders

 Individuals born in July are the least likely develop schizophrenia or suffer delusions, paranoia, and hallucinations (and those born in January are the most likely to face such challenges), according to a study of more than 29 million people.
-And while other research clarifies that seasonality of birth month is certainly not the cause of schizophrenia, there may be something protective about vitamin D exposure in the womb that puts summer babies at lower risk.
+And although other research clarifies that seasonality of birth month is certainly not the cause of schizophrenia, there may be something protective about vitamin D exposure in the womb that puts summer babies at lower risk.

-July Babies are Bad Bosses
+July Babies Are Often Bad Bosses

 But They Might Be Good With Their Hands